 Nelson

 The question arises: how is the British officer involved with cricket?
-In this sport, Nelson is associated with the number 111 (as well as 222, 333, etc.).
+When it comes to this particular sport, Nelson is connected to the number 111 (in addition to 222, 333, and so on).
 The number refers directly to the battering team.
-There is no exact answer as to why Nelson and why the number is 111.
-However, different sources have their own version (note that in all cases, you need to think not about the whole number 111, but about three digits of this number separately):
+There is no exact answer as to why Nelson in cricket and why the number is 111.
+On the other hand, several sources have their own individual interpretation (it is important to keep in mind that in every instance, you should not consider the whole number 111 but rather the three digits of this number separately):

 • For example, some believe 111 is associated with three major Nelson wins;